-Fuel costs constitute a substantial portion of Ryanair's operating expenses (approximately 44.1% and 36.4% of such expenses in fiscal years 2009 and 2008, respectively, after taking into account Ryanair's fuel hedging activities).
-Ryanair engages in fuel price hedging transactions from time to time, pursuant to which Ryanair and a counterparty agree to exchange payments equal to the difference between a fixed price for a given quantity of jet fuel and the market price for such quantity of jet fuel at a given date in the future, with Ryanair receiving the amount of any excess of such market price over such fixed price and paying to the counterparty the amount of any excess of such market price.
+Fuel costs constitute a substantial portion of Ryanair's operating expenses (approximately 43.0% and 39.1% of such expenses in fiscal years 2012 and 2011, respectively, after taking into account Ryanair's fuel hedging activities).
+Ryanair engages in fuel price hedging transactions from time to time, pursuant to which Ryanair and a counterparty agree to exchange payments equal to the difference between a fixed price for a given quantity of jet fuel and the market price for such quantity of jet fuel at a given date in the future, with Ryanair receiving the amount of any excess of such market price over such fixed price and paying to the counterparty the amount of any deficit of such fixed price.

 Ryanair has historically entered into arrangements providing for substantial protection against fluctuations in fuel prices, generally through forward contracts covering periods of up to 18 months of anticipated jet fuel requirements.
 Ryanair (like many other airlines) has, in more recent periods, entered into hedging arrangements on a much more selective basis.
 See "Item 3.
-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Fuel Availability Affect the Company's Results and Increase the Likelihood that the Company May Incur Losses" and "Item 11.
+Key Information-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Fuel Availability Affect the Company's Results and Increases the Likelihood that the Company May Incur Losses" and "Item 11.
 Quantitative and Qualitative Disclosures About Market Risks-Fuel Price Exposure and Hedging" for additional information on recent trends in fuel costs and the Company's related hedging activities, as well as certain associated risks.
 See also "Item 5.
-Operating and Financial Review and Prospects-Fiscal Year 2009 Compared with Fiscal Year 2008-Fuel and Oil."
-Ryanair has entered into forward jet fuel (jet kerosene) contracts covering approximately 90% of its estimated requirements for the period from April to December 2009 at prices equivalent to approximately \$620 per metric ton.
-In addition, Ryanair has entered into forward jet fuel (jet kerosene) contracts covering approximately 60% of its estimated requirements for the period from January 2010 to March 2010 at prices equivalent to \$610 per metric ton.
-While these hedging strategies can cushion the impact on Ryanair of fuel price increases in the short term, in the medium to longerterm, such strategies cannot be expected to eliminate the impact on the Company of an increase in the market price of jet fuel.
-The unrealized losses on outstanding forward agreements at March 31, 2009 and the unrealized gains at March 31, 2008, based on their fair values, amounted to $\notin 106.7$ million and $\notin 6.0$ million (gross of tax), respectively.
-Based on Ryanair's fuel consumption for the 2009 fiscal year, a change of \$1.00 in the average annual price per metric ton of jet fuel would have caused a change of approximately €1.1 million in Ryanair's fuel costs.
+Operating and Financial Review and Prospects-Fiscal Year 2012 Compared with Fiscal Year 2011-Fuel and Oil."
+As of July 27, 2012, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately 90% of its estimated requirements for the fiscal year ending March 31, 2013 at prices equivalent to approximately \$1,000 per metric ton.
+In addition, as of July 27, 2012, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately \$1,000 per metric ton.
+In addition, as of July 27, 2012, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately \$1,000 per metric ton.
+In addition, as of July 27, 2012, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately \$1,000 per metric ton.
+In addition, as of July 27, 2012, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately 50% of its estimated requirements for the fiscal year ending March 31, 2014 at prices equivalent to approximately \$935 per metric ton, and had not entered into any jet fuel hedging contracts with respect to its expected fuel purchases beyond that period.

+While these hedging strategies can cushion the impact on Ryanair of fuel price increases in the short term, in the medium to longer-term, such strategies cannot be expected to eliminate the impact on the Company of an increase in the market price of jet fuel.
+The unrealized gains on outstanding forward agreements at March 31, 2012 and 2011, based on their fair values, amounted to \notin 145.8 million and \notin 383.8 million (gross of tax), respectively.
+Based on Ryanair's fuel consumption for the 2012 fiscal year, a change of \$1.00 in the average annual price per metric ton of jet fuel would have caused a change of approximately \notin 1.7 million in Ryanair's fuel costs.
 See "Item 3.
 Key Information-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Fuel Availability Affect the Company's Results and Increase the Likelihood that the Company May Incur Losses."